Winthrop University offers graduate study in several fields that might be interesting to Political Science students. They include:

-Beginning in Fall 2012, the Department of Political Science and the Department of Interdisciplinary Studies will offer a Master of Liberal Arts (MLA) with a Concentration in Political and Civic Engagement (PLCE).
-This program is designed to offer the opportunity for focused graduate study in Political Science, especially those topics focusing on citizenship and citizen engagement, within the interdiscplinary context of the MLA program.
+Since 2012, the Department of Political Science and the Department of Interdisciplinary Studies have offered a Master of Liberal Arts (MLA) with a Concentration in Political and Civic Engagement (PLCE).
+This program is designed to offer the opportunity for focused graduate study in Political Science, especially those topics focusing on citizenship and citizen engagement, within the interdisciplinary context of the MLA program.
 For more information, please consult the Graduate School's Program Description.

 The Master of Arts in Teaching (MAT) and the MAT5 Programs: The MAT and the MAT5 programs are designed to allow students who have already completed a Bachelor’s degree in a Social Studies field (including Political Science), to earn secondary education certification in Social Studies.
 The traditional MAT program is a two-year program that includes courses in education and in the social studies disciplines.
 The MAT5 program is a three-semester program for students who have earned their bachelor’s degrees within the last two years, and have studied broadly across the social studies fields.
 Please consult the Graduate School's website for specific entrance requirements for the MAT5 in Social Studies.